tobiasbuckell/vigor/README.md

 Enjoy!

-Remember, this is a COLEMAK-DH mod right now until further development to either add an easy switch to QWERTY or the project gets forked.
+Please remember, this uses a custom keyboard layout that isn't QWERTY, it uses a COLEMAK-DH mod layout right now until further development to either add an easy switch to QWERTY or the project gets forked.
 For now, you would need to remap your own keys from these keys: